ayotnomis/LACAttack/README.md

 You need to use the function recover_s() that:
   1. Generate private and public keys using LAC key generation function
   2. Recover the secret key
-  3. Print the recover secret key and after the original secret key
+  3. Print the recover secret key and the original one